-License - A legal agreement between parties authorizing the use and service of an item provided by one party and utilized by the other.
+License or Licensing agreement - A legal agreement between parties authorizing the use of and defining the business terms for an item provided by one party and utilized by the other, which can include the cost, period of access and other issues.

-License year - The defined period of time in which the license agreement remains active and enforceable.
+License term - The defined period of time in which the license agreement remains active and enforceable.